Degrees Offered

 MFA in Graphic & Interactive Design

-The Master of Fine Arts (MFA) in Graphic & Interactive Design degree program at the Tyler School of Art and Architecture is an intensive, research-driven immersion into the field.
+The Master of Fine Arts (MFA) in Graphic & Interactive Design at the Tyler School of Art and Architecture offers a rigorous, research-driven immersion into the field.